 Cocaine produces effects primarily by blocking the reabsorption of serotonin, dopamine, and norepinephrine.
 Normally these neurochemicals bind to a receptor and then are taken back into the brain cell to be broken down and reused, but cocaine deactivates the proteins that transport these neurochemicals back to where they should go.
 This leads to stronger effect from the neurochemicals and produces many of the effects of cocaine.
-For example, serotonin and dopamine contribute to the “feel good” effects of cocaine like euphoria and the boost in mood and confidence.
+For example, serotonin and dopamine contribute to the “feel good” effects like euphoria and the boost in mood and confidence.

 Side Effects of Cocaine